bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 ### Life cycle

-Your `driver` lives together with the widgets which it drives.
+Your `driver` lives together with the widget it drives.
 As soon as that widget gets put on screen, the `driver` gets created.
 If that widget gets remove from the screen then your `driver` gets disposed.

 At this point you could do some clean up in your `driver`.
 Just override the `void dispose()` method and put your clean up code there.